apache/couchdb/nouveau/README.md

 1) the Dropwizard framework (https://dropwizard.io)
 2) Java 11+
 3) Lucene 9
-4) Lucene 4 is simultaneously supported for migration purposes

 Nouveau transforms Apache CouchDB databases into Apache Lucene indexes at the shard level and then merges the results together.